Artifact

 Acquisition in 2010

-Koprol is a location-based social networking platform based in Jakarta, Indonesia.
-It enables users to connect with others in their vicinity, fostering local interactions and community engagement.
-Acquired by Yahoo! in 2010, Koprol was operational until its closure in 2012.
-Following the shutdown, the ownership of the trademark reverted to its three founders, who established Barito Labs.
+Koprol is a location-based social networking service based in Jakarta, Indonesia.
+Founded by three entrepreneurs, the platform enables users to connect with others based on their geographical location, facilitating social interactions and community engagement.
+In 2010, Koprol was acquired by Yahoo!, but it ceased operations in 2012.
+After the shutdown, the ownership of the trademark returned to its original founders, who now operate under the company Barito Labs.

 Associated Content